purrbot-site/PurrBot/README.md

 ## Informative
 **Permission**: No permissions required.
 ```
 Command: | Arguments:  | Description:

-Help     | [Commandname] | Will display all commands available. adding a command after it gives infos about it.
+Help     |             | Will display all commands available.
+         | [command]   | Shows info about the provided command.
-Info     | -here         | DMs you infos about the bot.
-Use `-here` to post it in the Discord-Channel.
+Info     |             | DMs you info about the bot.
+         | [-here]     | Shows the info in the channel you run the command.
-Invite   | -here         | DMs you the invite-link.
-Use `-here` to post it in the Discord-Channel.
+Invite   |             | DMs you the invite-link.
+         | [-here]     | Shows the Invite in the channel you currently are.
 Quote    | <messageID> | Quotes a message from a user.
+The message needs to be in the same channel!
-Server   |               | Shows infos about the Discord, the bot is currently in.
+Server   |             | Shows info about the Discord, the bot is currently in.
 Stats    |             | Shows stats about the Bot.
 (Discords she's online, Text and VoiceChannels, ect.)
-User     | [@user]       | Gives infos about a you. tag a user, to get infos about him
+User     |             | Gives info about a you.
+         | [@user]     | Gives info about the mentioned user.
 ```

 ## Fun